Parable of the Renegades

 Lucas hesitated to give the real answer.
 It wouldn’t be a surprise if the truth may still be enough to land him in jail.
 His heart pumped faster with every second he made the policeman wait.
 The policeman’s short fuse looked like it was on the verge of exploding, but it was defused at the last second when he and Lucas were gradually put at ease by some strange invisible field that suddenly bathed them in its uplifting atmosphere.

-The front door opened further to reveal a girl in a dirtied white kimono, who stood next to Lucas as if they were living together.
+The front door opened further to reveal a girl in a dirtied white kimono.
+She stood next to Lucas as if they were living together.

 “If you must know why sir, we were fighting,” Rio told the policeman straight without any hint of falsification in her words.

 Without thinking, Lucas called her out for saying something so risky, but a quick pinch from two fingers to his lower back stopped his words while leaving him hissing with a mildly contorted face.
 It wasn’t a pleasure to know that Rio actually pinched around one of his biggest cuts before letting go.

 The policeman was struck out of a fascination for the foreign beauty that had presented herself before him, but he was able to shake it off almost immediately.
 Lucas would have marveled out of surprise if it weren't for the silver ring on the third finger of the adult’s left hand.

 “So, you’re telling me your boyfriend was abusing you?” the policeman asked Rio, who looked very fragile to him.